TechBlueprints/victron-seelevel-python/README.md

 **⚠️ IMPORTANT: This service requires `dbus-ble-advertisements` to be installed first!**

-Before installing this service, you must install the `dbus-ble-advertisements` router service:
+The one-line installer handles this automatically, but if you're installing manually, install the router service first:

 👉 **[Install dbus-ble-advertisements first](https://github.com/TechBlueprints/dbus-ble-advertisements)**